ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 sudo apt-get install ccache
 ```

-But how do you use ccache for all compilations?
-Well, the question is answered [here](https://ccache.samba.org/manual/latest.html#_run_modes).
+But how do I use ccache for all compilations?
+The question is answered [here](https://ccache.samba.org/manual/latest.html#_run_modes).

 I decided for the "symlinks" method: